textpattern/textpattern-toolbelt/README.md

 ### Step 8: Update history

-Update `HISTORY.txt` to tag the release with a date stamp and commit with message such as `This is x.y.z`.
+Update `HISTORY.txt` to tag the release with a date stamp and commit with message of the format `This is x.y.z`.

 ### Step 9: Merge to the main repo and push it upstream